A-lang209/Celestial-Bodies-Database.db/README.md

-For this project, I built a database of celestial bodies using PostgreSQL.
+In this project, I built a database of celestial bodies using PostgreSQL.